Active Living for Older Adults & Fall Prevention

-There are over 140 independent studies listed on PubMed demonstrating the benefits of walking poles, which include key factors relating to falls.
-These factors include improved balance, core strength, posture and walking tolerance; reduced impact on painful joints; and increased confidence for walking.
+Did you know there are over 220 independent studies listed on PubMed demonstrating the benefits of Nordic walking?
+Benefits include key factors relating to fall prevention such as improved balance, core strength, posture, and walking tolerance, reduced impact on painful joints and increased confidence for walking.

-Presenter: Mandy Shintani, BSc (OT), MA (Gero)Click Here to view recorded webinar
+Presenter: Mandy Shintani, BSc (OT), MA (Gero), Urban Poling Inc.

 Tips from the Best